• Privacy Policy

 What decorations are going on the cake?
 Do they need to be made in advance and given time to dry?
 Or do they need to be made fresh and placed directly on the cake?

-What time restrictions do you have in the lead up to the cake being due?
+Do you have any time restrictions in the lead up to the cake being due?
 Do you need to adjust your timeline around work/family/other commitments?
-Can you make changes to give yourself more working time, like making decorations way in advance, freezing cakes, or using longer-lasting cakes and fillings?
+Can you make changes to give yourself more working time, like making decorations in advance, freezing cakes, or using longer-lasting cakes and fillings?

 Make sure you think about this before you even agree to make a cake.
 If it’s a very detailed cake that is going to take a lot of time, and you don’t have that time, then you need to seriously consider whether taking it on is a wise idea.